 The highlight of Wonders: The Tamul Waterfall is the King (or should I say Queen?) of the Waterfalls of the Huasteca and a journey to Mexico is not complete without paying respects to it.
 Here’s an article about how to reach the Tamul Waterfall.
 Don’t you dare miss it out!

 Highlights of Mexico #05: The Colonial Magic of Guanajuato

 Guanajuato was the number one destination in Mexico that blew my mind away!
 So many pretty colors!
 So many beautiful houses!
 Is this Mexico or Spain?
 How come no one told me about the most beautiful city in Mexico before?
 Whoa!!!
 Is that a real mummy?

-Highlight of Wonders: The panoramic view of the city from the Mirador del Pípila (a must both during the day and night) as well as the creepiness of the Museum of the Mummies of Guanajuato.
-Not for the faint hearted!!!
+The highlight of Wonders: The panoramic view of the city from the Mirador del Pípila (a must both during the day and night) as well as the creepiness of the Museum of the Mummies of Guanajuato.
+Not for the faint-hearted!!!

-Highlight of Wonders: If you’re staying in Cancun and you only have the time to visit one Mayan Pyramid, my best suggestion is to go to Tulum (2 hours from Cancun, 1 hour from Playa del Carmen), one of the most famous and beautiful ones thanks to its location right next to the Caribbean.
+The highlight of Wonders: If you’re staying in Cancun and you only have the time to visit one Mayan Pyramid, my best suggestion is to go to Tulum (2 hours from Cancun, 1 hour from Playa del Carmen), one of the most famous and beautiful ones because of its location right next to the Caribbean.

-Highlights of Mexico #07: The pride and joy of being a Mexican
+Highlights of Mexico #07: The Pride and Joy of Being Mexican

 Last but certainly not least, I would like to say that the greatest highlight of Mexico to me are the Mexicans themselves.
 Proud people with a sense of warmth and joy in their minds.
 Humble people with generosity and kindness on their hearts.